 If you have received a diagnosis of breast cancer and believe that there are circumstances where the diagnosis has been found late, previously missed or misdiagnosed, you may be entitled to claim compensation.

-If you are one of those who did not receive your invitation to screening letter, you should have now received a letter telling advising you of next steps to effect that screening.
+If you are one of those who did not receive your invitation to screening letter, you should have now received a letter telling you that your screening was affected along with advice on the next steps.

 If as a consequence of this delay you feel that you have not been diagnosed in time or your treatment has had to be more radical or complex as a result of the delay then contact our team at Browell Smith and Co on (0191) 250 3200